Reliable source of income

 Progressive dividend from investment in environmental infrastructure assets

 JLEN aims to provide its shareholders with a sustainable dividend, paid quarterly, that increases progressively in line with inflation.
-It also aims to preserve the capital value of its portfolio on an inflation-adjusted basis over the long term.
+It also aims to preserve the capital value of its portfolio on a real basis over the long term.
 It invests in environmental infrastructure assets with predictable, wholly or partially index-linked cash flows, supported by long-term contracts or stable regulatory frameworks.

 JLEN is fortunate in that the main drivers of its business are only marginally affected by the COVID-19 outbreak.
 Of the 32 assets in the portfolio, only the recently acquired food waste business (described in more detail below) – has been materially impacted by the pandemic.
 It has seen a reduction in food waste from restaurants and businesses whilst household food waste has remained stable.